markkvba/bip-framework/bip-framework-autoconfigure/README.md

 	@AutoConfigureAfter(CacheAutoConfiguration.class)
 	@EnableCaching
 	@ConditionalOnProperty(name = "spring.cache.type", havingValue = "redis")
+	@EnableMBeanExport(defaultDomain = "gov.va.bip", registration = RegistrationPolicy.FAIL_ON_EXISTING)
 	public class BipCacheAutoConfiguration extends CachingConfigurerSupport {

+Additionally, cache.autoconfigure registers `BipCacheOpsMBean` and its implementation as a spring JMX management bean (enabled by the `@EnableMBeanExport` annotation).
+This bean allows developers to clear the cache on the fly when testing code that must bypass the cache, and can be enhanced to provide other cache management activities.
+Usage of this bean is:
+1. Start the spring boot service app (in STS or from command line)
+2. Open $JAVA_HOME/bin/jconsole (JAVA_HOME must point to a full JDK, not SE, as jconsole is only available in the full JDK)
+3. When jconsole opens:
+	* In the _New Connection_ dialog, select _Local Process > gov.va.bip.person.ReferencePersonApplication_ and click the _Connect_ button
+	* If asked, allow _Insecure connection_
+	* When the console comes up, select the _MBeans_ tab
+	* In the list pane on the left, look under _gov.va.bip.cache > Support > cacheOps > Operations > clearAllCaches_, and click on the _clearAllCaches_ entry
+	* In the right pane under _Operation Invocation_, click the _clearAllCaches()_ button
+	* After a moment, a "Method successfully invoked" message should pop up, indicating that all cache entries have been cleared

 **gov.va.bip.framework.feign.autoconfigure**: Feign client auto-configuration is handled in the classes in this package.
 This includes below:

 - Hystrix enablement for Feign client.
-Define Hystrix properties like Group Key, Threading stratefy etc can be done while creating feignBuilder.
+Define Hystrix properties like Group Key, Threading strategy etc can be done while creating feignBuilder.
 - Define behavior through properties for the Feign client like connectionTimeoOut, etc is possible
-- FeignCustomErrorDecoder has been created to interrogate and modify the Exception being propagated.
+- `FeignCustomErrorDecoder` has been created to interrogate and modify the Exception being propagated.

 		@Configuration
 		public class BipFeignAutoConfiguration {

-**gov.va.bip.framework.hystrix.autoconfigure**: Hystrix auto-configuration to set RequestAttributes to be passed from ThreadLocal to Hystrix threads through RequestAttributeAwareCallableWrapper bean.
-This will enable to pass the RequestAttributes from User thread to Hystrix thread(THREAD strategy).
+**gov.va.bip.framework.hystrix.autoconfigure**: Hystrix auto-configuration to set RequestAttributes to be passed from ThreadLocal to Hystrix threads through `RequestAttributeAwareCallableWrapper` bean.
+This will enable to pass the RequestAttributes from User thread to Hystrix thread (THREAD strategy).

 	@Configuration
 	@ConditionalOnProperty(value = "hystrix.wrappers.enabled", matchIfMissing = true)
 	public class HystrixContextAutoConfiguration {

-**gov.va.bip.framework.modelvalidator.autoconfigure**: This helps in auto-configuration for model validator.
-LocalValidatorFactoryBean is created and this gives us the ability to further customize the validators behaviour.

-	@Configuration
-	@AutoConfigureBefore(MessageSourceAutoConfiguration.class)
-	public class BipValidatorAutoConfiguration {

 **gov.va.bip.framework.rest.autoconfigure**: Auto-configuration for rest template.
-This autoconfiguration enables RestClientTemplate creation and customization.
-TokenClientHttpRequestInterceptor passes the JWT token from Request to Response objects being passed through this Interceptor.
-BipRestGlobalExceptionHandler is configured to handle exceptions from server to client and modify them if needed.
-ProviderHttpAspect helps in Audit logging of the http request and response and this is more on the Provider than client side execution.
-RestProviderTimerAspect deals with logging the time taken for the service execution through PerformanceLoggingAspect.
+This autoconfiguration enables RestClientTemplate creation and customization. `TokenClientHttpRequestInterceptor` passes the JWT token from Request to Response objects being passed through this Interceptor. `BipRestGlobalExceptionHandler` is configured to handle exceptions from server to client and modify them if needed. `ProviderHttpAspect` helps in Audit logging of the http request and response and this is more on the Provider than client side execution. `RestProviderTimerAspect` deals with logging the time taken for the service execution through `PerformanceLoggingAspect`.

 	@Configuration
      public class BipRestAutoConfiguration {